-The second week in May brings the Es Firo festival to Soller.
+May brings the Es Firo festival to Soller.
 This is also known as the battle between the Moors and Christians.
 There are various bays in Mallorca that claim to have had a 'Moorish' invasion but Soller celebrates the one that happened in 1561.
 This was when Algerian invaders landed on the beach in the Port of Soller and marched to Soller town to claim it for the Arabs.
 The valiant women of Soller were very cunning and this time were ready for the pirates as they sauntered into town.
 The path was covered in treacle and the women were ready with their catapults.

 It was the women that repelled the invaders and sent them either to an untimely end or back to sea – grateful to get on their ships and head out of town.
 We love the valiant women of Soller and every year two young women are elected to hold the office of 'Valiant Dones' for the year.

 The re-enactment is always held during the second weekend in May.
 In the afternoon the first landing by the pirates takes place on the beaches near the Marina.
 Dressed in the North African Moorish costumes of the period local men women and children, together with their swords and shotguns and faces painted black, arrive by boat to be met by the local townsfolk.
 They are dressed in traditional Majorcan costumes and carry stone catapults.
 The battle starts here and the tradition is for the Moors to shoot through the straw hats of the townsfolk.
 So, if you are wearing a sun hat be prepared for its demise!